Year

 Impact and Learning

-Now in our third year of running LGE, over 200 practitioners from across the public and third sector in Essex have taken part in the programme.
+Now in our fourth year of running LGE, over 200 practitioners from across the public and third sector in Essex have taken part in the programme.
 Feedback from participants and system sponsors is very positive.
 The self-assessment surveys (taken at the start, mid-point and end of the programme) show a clear progression in participant’s understanding and confidence in applying the ideas of systems leadership in their work.

 While we’re delighted to bring our knowledge and expertise to the programme as teachers, the real magic of the programme happens between peers.
 The most powerful learning happens when people share how the ideas we’re exploring apply to their context and real-world experiences.
 For this reason, we invest a great deal of thought in constructing an environment that encourages colleagues to share and creates the safety to be vulnerable and seek support from others.
 We encourage the group to use themselves as data – a system in microcosm – flexing their system interpretation muscles and practising new behaviours and skills in a safe environment.